Skip to main content

 A periodic tenancy does not have a set end date.

-It will continue until either you or your tenant follow the correct process to end the tenancy.
+It will continue until you or your tenant follows the correct process to end the tenancy.

 Some tenancy agreements may be fixed for a specific period and then become periodic.
-This is sometimes referred to as a ‘rolling’ tenancy or being ‘out of contract’.
+This is sometimes called a ‘rolling’ tenancy or being ‘out of contract’.
 The original terms of the tenancy still apply even if it is now a periodic tenancy.

 Unfair terms